DuckyTeam/Plumage/README.md

 > The Design System is under early development

 ## Folder structure
-- examples: Contains apps using Plumage
+- packages/component-library: The component library itself, built with StencilJS, producing standard web components.
-- packages/component-library: The actual design system
+- packages/component-library-react: The component library wrapped for ReactJS.
-- packages/component-library-react: A wrapper for ReactJS
+- examples: Contains examples of apps using Plumage.